tigerfarm/arduino/Altair101/Processor/ProcessorOpcodes.md

 -------------------------------------
 Initialize and store values:
-mvi R,#  00 DDD 110  2  Move a number (#/db) to a register. mov D,S  01 DDD SSS  1  Move source register data, to the destination register. lxi RP,a 00 RP0 001  3  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. sta a    00 110 010  3  Store register A to the address, a(hb:lb). lda a    00 110 010  3  Load register A with data from the address, a(hb:lb).
+mvi R,#  00 DDD 110  2  Move a number (#/db) to a register. mov D,S  01 DDD SSS  1  Move source register data, to the destination register.
+If source(S) is M(110), move data from address H:L, to D. lxi RP,a 00 RP0 001  3  Move the data at the address, a(lb hb), into register pair: B:C, D:E, or H:L. To do: move data to the stack pointer address. sta a    00 110 010  3  Store register A to the address, a(hb:lb). lda a    00 110 010  3  Load register A with data from the address, a(hb:lb).